Adaptive Parameterization of Deep Learning Models for Federated Learning: Experiments

-Another instability is introduced in FedNova.
-Here, the batch normalization statistics introduce instability during training, especially during initial training rounds.
-We noticed that the normalized gradients to the batch normalization parameters sometimes result in invalid values (i.e., NaN) as the output of the global aggregated model.
-This is reflected as abrupt drops in the aggregated performance in Figure~\ref{fig:fedAlgsCrossSilo}.
-An important observation is that, whether the Adapters or finetuning results in higher stability during training depends on the adopted dataset.
-Adapters have more abrupt drops in performance with SVHN, whilst finetuning of the full model struggles more on FashionMNIST.
-Both approaches struggles with stability on Cifar10.
-A lower learning rate does resolve most of these issues in distribution-based label imbalance tests.
-However the final test performance, when comparing the two learning rates, is higher with an initial learning rate of $0.1$ for both Adapters and finetuning.
-This is illustrated in Figure \ref{fig:LrSpikesFedNova}.
-Further, in order to make our results comparable, we use the same learning rates throughout all distribution-based label imbalance experiment.
+FedNova as seen on Figure \ref{fig:fedAlgsCrossSilo} suffers from a more pronounced unstable training phase.
+We believe this to be from the normalized gradients to the batch normalization parameters sometimes result in invalid values (i.e., NaN) as the output of the global aggregated model.
+This is reflected as abrupt drops in the aggregated performance.
+A lower LR does resolve most of these issues in distribution-based label imbalance tests.
+However the final test performance, when comparing the two learning rates, is higher with an initial LR of $0.1$ for both Adapters and finetuning.

-In the case of cross-device compared to cross-silo, FedNova has even more stability issues.
-This is especially true for SVHN, which can be seen on Figure \ref{fig:LrSpikesFedNovaSVHN}.
-For Cifar10 and FashionMNIST the training comparatively more stable, but still suffers regularly.